ForgotTheFish79/SteelHack2024/README.md

 - Jonathan Farah, jkf4068@nyu.edu
 - Christopher Fu, chf132@pitt.edu

-This project was made for SteelHacks 2024, a 24-hour hackathon hosted by The University of Pittsburgh's Computer Science Club.
+This project was made for **SteelHacks 2024**, a 24-hour hackathon hosted by The University of Pittsburgh's Computer Science Club.

 We worked on the “Beginner” and “Pitt Inspired Demo powered by Gemini API” tracks.